hgiffard/FakeNews/README.md

 </header>

-Trying to get my head around what it would take to make a model to differentiate between fake and real news items.
+I made a quick model to make a model to differentiate between fake and real news items.
+The data included both headlines and text (you can see it in the repo).